-Next, add the following line into the cron file:
+Next, add the following line to the cron file:

 */15 * * * * wget -q -O – http://yourdomain.com/wp-cron.php?doing_wp_cron

 Yet Another (Easier) Alternative

 Instead of setting up cron using your server, you can use one of the many online cron services.
 All you have to do is sign up with them and set a time interval for them to ping your wp-cron.php file.
 This is a very popular method of kickstarting WordPress cron, in fact, the EasyCron.com website has a special guide for WP RSS Aggregator users, giving a step by step procedure for setting things up.
 EasyCron also provides a WordPress plugin for easily setting up cron jobs with their service.
 Some recommended online cron sites are: